rdwns/docker101/README.md

 ### Docker 101 Training Session

-This repository containes the reference code for building and run a simple docker imageof a python based web application.
+This repository containes the reference code for building and running a simple docker image of a python based web application.
 If you're following along from the session you can refer the following steps incase you miss out on anything:

 ### Step 1: Create a Dockerfile